PUGX/badge-poser/CONTRIBUTING.md

 and now you can see the app on [https://poser.local:8002](https://poser.local:8002) (or if needed to test the HTTP protocol use [http://poser.local:8001](http://poser.local:8001)).

+**Note:** The HTTP-to-HTTPS redirect is managed by nginx using the default 443 port, but since the container is exposed on the host on port 8001, the container is unaware of what the host port is.
+This means that [http://poser.local:8001](http://poser.local:8001) will redirect to [https://poser.local](https://poser.local), but your browser won't be able to handle the request.
+The nginx template could be changed to redirect to `:8002` instead of `:443`, but it'll be coupled to the specific value used in the `docker-compose.yaml`.

 ### Otherwise, for the other days
 ```bash
 $ make run